tanyaweaver/python-dev-accelerator/source/readings/day03/jinja2_walkthrough.rst

 Jinja2 Template Introduction
 ****************************

-When you install ``flask`` into a virtualenv, it came along with a Python-based templating engine called ``Jinja2``.
+When you install ``flask`` into a virtualenv, it comes along with a Python-based templating engine called ``Jinja2``.

 In this walkthrough, you'll see some basics about how templates work, and get